Transit FAQ

 Questions?

-The Transit Phone Line hours of operation are:
+The Transit Phone Line hours are:

-Monday to Friday: 8:30 a.m. to 9:30 p.m.
+• Monday to Sunday: 8:30 a.m. to 9:30 p.m.